Corollarium/Formularium/README.md

 - typed data system: change the datatype and reflect it on your data.
 - automatic validation: validate your data automatically and safely.
 - component validators: add new validators for your datatypes easily.
 - Graphql: declare your models in Graphql SDL and get the scaffolding for free.
-Even better with [Modelarium](https://github.com/Corollarium/modelarium).
+Works even better with [Modelarium](https://github.com/Corollarium/modelarium).
 - generate frontend scaffolding: stop writing verbose HTML and code to generate code/cards/etc. Let this tool do all the basic work for you.
+- component generation: generate React and Vue components with the corresponding HTML template.
 - SQL/Laravel typing: convert datatypes to your database generation with SQL and Laravel types.

 ## Sponsors